emmakuen/js-algorithms-practice/6. radix-sort/README.md

   return Math.floor(Math.log10(Math.abs(num))) + 1;
 };

-const findMaxDigits = (nums) => {
+const findMaxDigitSize = (nums) => {
-  let maxDigits = 0;
+  let maxDigitsSize = 0;
   for (let i = 0; i < nums.length; i++) {
     // count digits of each number and compare it to the current max digits
-    // update max digits count if the current number has more digits maxDigits = Math.max(maxDigits, countDigits(nums[i]));
+    // update max digits count if the current number has more digits maxDigitsSize = Math.max(maxDigitsSize, countDigits(nums[i]));
   }

-  return maxDigits;
+  return maxDigitsSize;
 };

 // --- RADIX SORT IMPLEMENTATION
 const radixSort = (nums) => {
-  // find the maximum digits count const maxDigits = findMaxDigits(nums);
+  // find the maximum digit size const maxDigitSize = findMaxDigitSize(nums);

-  // iterate over all the digits of numbers for (let kthDigit = 0; kthDigit < maxDigits; kthDigit++) {
+  // iterate over all the digits of nums for (let kthDigit = 0; kthDigit < maxDigitSize; kthDigit++) {
     // on each iteration,
     // create a new array with empty buckets representing each digit (10 buckets for digits 0 - 9) let digitBuckets = Array.from({ length: 10 }, () => []);

-    // for each number in the array for (let i = 0; i < nums.length; i++) {
+    // for each number in the nums array for (let i = 0; i < nums.length; i++) {
       const num = nums[i];
-      // find the kth digit
-      const digit = getDigit(num, kthDigit);
+      // find the kth digit from the num const digit = getDigit(num, kthDigit);

-      // from the digit buckets, find the bucket whose index is equal to the digit
+      // from the digit buckets, find the bucket whose index is equal to current digit
-      // push the num to that bucket -- this would sort nums by the kth digit digitBuckets[digit].push(num);
+      // push the num to that bucket -- this would sort nums based on the kth digit digitBuckets[digit].push(num);
     }

-    // after the inner loop finishes, replace nums array with a new array with the sorted numbers nums = [].concat(...digitBuckets);
+    // after the loop finishes, replace nums array with a new array with the sorted numbers nums = [].concat(...digitBuckets);
   }